ReaperJolly/ReaperJolly/README.md

-### Hi there :blush:
+### Hi there :wave:

 :man: My name is Dragan and I want to share my programming journey with you...

-My goal is to learn programming and upgrade personal skills.

 :notebook: Currently focused on basics of front-end development.

 :computer: Self-taught via Odin Project and also attending Algebra course.

-:house_with_garden: My location is in Osijek, Croatia - feel free to visit and enjoy good food.

-:bicyclist: :mountain: Bike and hike person - any free time while not working or learning you can find me cycling or in forrest enjoying a long walk or traveling to new places :earth_africa:
+:bicyclist: :mountain: Bike and hike person.

 Open for any suggestions and ready to learn and update current progress.